 So, how do you implement an effective employee development plan in your own company?

-1. Know The Goals OYour Business
+1. Know The Goals Of Your Business

 The best development plans align with both your employees’ ambitions and the objectives of your company.
 Think about what your short and long-term targets are for the company, then identify the necessary competencies and skills your people will need to support those goals.